 • 5 ton, which cools more than 2,000 square feet

-Other factors that can affect air conditioner size are:
+Other considerations that can impact air conditioner size are:

-• The temperatures in Dresden.
+• The weather in Dresden.

 • Ductwork quality and age.